Compare Keyword SERP Similarity in Bulk with Python

 Call SERP API

-Loop Though Keywords and Run Functions
+Loop Through Keywords and Run Functions

 keywords = ['International Business Machines Corporation','IBM','big blue','International Business Machines','Watson'] serp_comp_keyword_list = [] serp_comp_list = [] api_key = "" for x in keywords: results = serp(api_key,x) serp_comp = get_serp_comp(results) serp_comp_list.append(serp_comp) serp_comp_keyword = get_keyword_serp_diffs(serp_comp_list) serp_comp_keyword_list.append(serp_comp_keyword) serp_comp_keyword_list = [element for sublist in serp_comp_keyword_list for element in sublist]